alcapitan/atui/README.md

 ### With release package (for users)

-<a href="https://github.com/alcapitan/atui/releases/tag/v0.3.1">Download the latest release.</a>
+<a href="https://github.com/alcapitan/atui/releases/tag/v0.3.2">Download the ZIP file.</a>
-After downloading ATUI, copy the `/atui` folder and paste it into your website root.
+After downloading the ZIP file, extract it, then copy the `/atui` folder and paste it into your website root.

 ### With git (for developers)